One Pot Ground Turkey Spaghetti

 How To Make One Pot Spaghetti With Ground Turkey

 - Place a large dutch oven or large 5-7 quart pot on the stove.
-Turn the heat to medium high and add the olive oil.
+Turn the heat to medium high and add olive oil.

-- Once the pot is warm spread the ground meat out in the pan to brown.
+- Once the pot is warm, spread the ground meat out in the pan to brown.
 Season the meat with salt and pepper.
 Stir and break up the meat as needed cooking it all the way through until brown, about 7-10 minutes.

 - Add the garlic and onion and soften it with the meat for about a minute until fragrant.